Tibouchina Urvilleana goes by many names. This lush tropical blooming bush may look or sound familiar because of its common names:

 If you live in a warm, accommodating climate, harvest your tibouchina seed pods when they develop.
 Otherwise, the plants will self-seed, and you will soon find a tibouchina forest instead of a garden.

-Tibouchina appears as a remarkably beautiful plant, and caring for it may seem like a chore or a breeze.
-A lot depends on the steps you take when selecting and growing tibouchina plants.
+Tibouchina dwarf appears as a remarkably beautiful plant, and caring for it may seem like a chore or a breeze.
+A lot depends on the steps you take when selecting and growing tipochina plants.

 Choose the right size plant for your setting and provide a perfect place for your plant to thrive, while monitoring their everyday status.